DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/_index.md

 An open-source, standards-compliant, and flexible OpenID Connect and OAuth 2.0 framework for ASP.NET Core.

 {{% notice note %}}
-This is a preview version of our new documentation.
+This is the documentation for version 5.x.
 {{% /notice %}}